 Aluminum fishing boats and pontoon boats provide an affordable, fun way to explore the water.
-Records show 118,433 aluminum boats were registered in 2017 alone, and sales of aluminum boats have grown steadily since 2015, according to boating-industry publication “Trade Only Today.”[i]
+Records show 85,431 aluminum boats were registered in 2021 alone.

-Proper is a key way to make sure you can get ample enjoyment and use from it for years to come.
+Proper maintenance is key to making sure you can get ample enjoyment and use from it for years to come.
 To keep your aluminum boat in top condition, follow these tips for cleaning, polishing and painting.

-Prior to polishing and painting your boat make sure the surface is clean.
-Wondering how to clean an aluminum boat?
-Here are the steps to follow:
+Prior to polishing and painting your boat, make sure the surface is clean.
+Follow these steps to clean your aluminum boat:

-If the boat has any rust, sand it off so you have a smooth surface to work with.
-Depending on the sizes of the rusty patches, you may need a power sander and varying grit levels of sandpaper.
+If the boat has any rust, sand it off so you have a smooth surface.
+Depending on the sizes of the rusty patches, you might need a power sander and varying grit levels of sandpaper.

 Mild soap and vinegar are simple DIY solutions, but there are special cleaning products available too.
-Sometimes, a stronger cleaner is necessary to remove oxidation.
+Sometimes a stronger cleaner is necessary to remove oxidation.
 There are specific cleaners that can handle these dark patches, but they’re abrasive.
-Follow the instructions on these products carefully to keep yourself safe.
+Carefully follow the instructions on these products to keep yourself safe.

 Grab a hose and rinse the cleaner from the boat.
 Be sure to use fresh water; you don’t want to use sea water or lake water.
 If you have the time, polish your boat once it’s dry.